ellysh/video-game-bots/InGameBots/protection.md

 2. Read a linear address of the PEB segment to the `EAX` register.
 The `0x30` hexadecimal offset in the TEB segment matches to PEB segment's linear address.

 3. Read a value with `0x2` offset from the PEB segment to the `EAX` register.
-This value matches to the `BeingDebugged` flag, which detects the debugger presence.
+This value matches to the BeingDebugged flag, which detects the debugger presence.

 4. Return from the function.

-Now we have enough information to repeat this debugger checking algorithm in our application:
+Now we have enough information to repeat this debugger detection algorithm in our application:
 ```C++
 int main()
 {